whoisdsmith/AI-MTHRFCKR/README.md

 - [Looria](https://looria.com/) - Looria Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Mage](https://www.mage.space/) - Mage Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Metaphor](https://aiinfinity.blogspot.com/p/search-enginemetaphor.html) - Metaphor is a search engine that predicts the next link, similar to the way that GPT-3 predicts the next word.
+- [Neeva.com](https://neeva.com/)- Neeva Is An Ad-free, Privacy-focused Search Engine That Uses AI Technology To Deliver More Relevant And Personalized Search Results.
 - [Neeva](https://aiinfinity.blogspot.com/p/search-engineneeva.html) - Search Powered by AI!
 Get Answers.Not Ads.
 - [Nuclia](https://nuclia.com/) - Nuclia Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Nyx](https://nyx.gallery/) - Nyx Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [One More AI](https://onemoreai.com/) - One More AI Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [OpenArt Photo Booth](http://openart.ai) - Discover And Generate AI Art - Openart.
 Search 10M+ Prompts, And Generate AI Art Via Stable Diffusion, DALL·E 2.
 - [Perplexity AI](https://aiinfinity.blogspot.com/p/search-engineperplexity-ai.html) - Perplexity AI unlocks the power of knowledge with information discovery and sharing.
+- [Pheeds](http://Pheeds.com) - A Search Engine That Aggregates And Categorizes News Articles, Blog Posts, And Other Online Content.
 - [Phind: AI Search Engine](https://phind.com/) - Phind Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Playground AI](https://playgroundai.com/) - Playground AI Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [PromptBase](https://promptbase.com/) - PromptBase Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [PromptHero](https://prompthero.com/) - PromptHero Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
+- [QueryKittie](https://www.querykitty.com/) - A search engine that uses AI to provide users with relevant and personalized search results based on their preferences and behavior.
 - [Rosebud](https://www.rosebud.ai/) - Rosebud Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Search](https://raindrop.io/whoisdsmith/search-29978203/sort=title&perpage=30&page=0) - This Is A Search Engine That Provides Users With Information On A Wide Range Of Topics, Sorted And Organized In A User-friendly Manner.
 - [Shaped](https://www.shaped.ai/) - Shaped Is A Platform That Provides Businesses With AI-powered Solutions, Including Virtual Assistants, Chatbots, And Voice Recognition Technology.
+- [SID Search](https://www.sidsearch.com/?via=aitoolhunt) - A specialized search engine focused on finding AI tools and services for various industries.
 - [Smarty Names](http://smartynames.com) - Free Creative Domain Name Search By AI Robots.
 Finding A Creative And Unique Domain That Is Still Available Is Easy With SmartyNames.com - Tell Us What You Do, And Our Robots Will Find The Domain That Is Just Right For You.
 Company Name Generator In One Click.
 - [Steno](https://steno.ai/) - Steno Is An AI-powered Platform That Offers A Wide Range Of Solutions For Businesses, Including Virtual Assistants, Chatbots, And Voice Recognition.
 - [Stock AI](https://www.stockai.com/) - Stock AI Is A Financial Platform That Provides Stock Market Insights And Predictions Based On Data Analysis And Machine Learning Algorithms.
 - [StockGPT](https://www.askstockgpt.com/) - AI-Powered Search Engine.
 StockGPT Is An AI-powered Search Engine That Was Trained On All Of Tesla' S Quarterly Earnings Call Transcripts Dating Back To Q2 2011.
+- [The Keys AI](https://www.Thekeys.Ai/) - An AI-powered Platform For Search Engine Optimization And Online Advertising.
 - [You](https://aiinfinity.blogspot.com/p/search-engineyou.html) - The AI Search Engine You Control
+- [Your SearchAI](https://app.yoursearch.ai/) - A search engine that uses AI to surface relevant and personalized results.
 - [Zevi.ai](https://www.zevi.ai/) - Zevi Is A Web-based Platform That Offers Data-driven Insights And Predictions In The Financial Industry.

 ---